Is This a Buyer’s Market or a Seller’s Market?

 An absorption rate of 60 days would indicate a strong buyer’s market.
 See that was easy!
 The hardest part is obtaining an accurate data set.
 That is where your PROGRAM Realty agent comes in.
 Although many agents will not know how to calculate absorption rate, the professionals at PROGRAM Realty do.
 Feel free to contact us for the latest numbers that will be custom based of the property types and locations you are looking to purchase or sell in.

-*UPDATE - We just ran the calculations for Single Family home sales during December 2018 and the results are in.
-Our Absorption Rate analysis for Charlotte and Sarasota County puts us at 5.5 months of inventory.
-This would indicate we are in a Balanced Market.
+*UPDATE - We just ran the calculations for Single Family home sales during July 2020 and the results are in.
+Our Absorption Rate analysis for Charlotte and Sarasota County puts us at 1.7 months of inventory.
+This would indicate we are in a Strong Seller's Market.

 Please remember if you have any questions about the market, and would to hear facts as opposed to conjecture, just give The Jason Painter Group at PROGRAM Realty a call!
 We would love to hear from you!